-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 - file a petition for proceedings before the labour tribunal under a system aimed at resolving disputes reasonably quickly and in a flexible manner; or

-- participate in a labour union (the unions being fairly flexible in regard to such new memberships), which will then compel the employer to engage in collective bargaining for withdrawal of the proposed dismissal or payment of compensation.
+- participate in a labour union (the unions being fairly flexible in regard to new memberships), which will then compel the employer to engage in collective bargaining for:

 The labour tribunal is a customary option favoured by most parties.
 The upside for the employer is that there is an unwritten rule limiting compensation awarded to the employee to 12 months' salary.
-On top of this will be added salary for the period until the end of the procedure (eg, three to four months maximum) or the time a settlement can be agreed upon, court costs and legal fees (also for the employee).
+On top of this will be added salary for the period until the end of the procedure (eg, three to four months maximum) or the time a settlement can be agreed upon, as well as court costs and legal fees (including those of the employee).
 However, one may often not anticipate where the employee will bring proceedings (court or tribunal).

 5.4 What rights, if any, are there to statutory severance pay?

 There is no right to statutory severance pay.
 If the dismissal is not justified from a legal standpoint, it is simply invalid.
 Severance pay is more often than not the result of negotiations between the employer and employee.
-If the termination is legally justified, then only notice or payment in lieu must be paid, as explained above.
+If the termination is legally justified, then only notice or payment in lieu must be paid.

 6 Employment tribunals